Eonil/Channel.Swift/Replicate/README.md

 Collection repositories accept transaction signals, and apply it to its collection, and transfers the signal to next nodes.

-Each type of repository produces proper transaction signals to reproduce exact state of the repository if the receiver performs correct procedures.
+Each type of repository produces proper transaction signals that can be used to reproduce exact state of the repository if the receiver performs correct procedures.